 Partnered parents often have the easiest time with the beneficiary line.
 Naming your spouse (or co-parent, if you’re unmarried but parenting together) is an easy choice for many people.

-You can change your beneficiary at any time, so it’s okay if you don’t have every last detail figured out.
-Choose someone you trust, and remember to update your policy if your situation changes, but you have the flexibility to adjust your beneficiary as needed.
+You can change your beneficiary at any time, so it’s OK if you don’t have every last detail figured out.
+Choose someone you trust and remember to update your policy if your situation changes, but remember that you have the flexibility to adjust your beneficiary as needed.

 Securing your family’s financial future is just as important as setting up the nursery or managing your kids’ extracurricular schedule—and the benefits of life insurance keep going long after onesies are packed away or piano lessons are dropped for robotics club.
 No matter what your next plans are for your family, a life insurance policy that’s based on your coverage needs and timeline can help you feel supported along the way.